-Having said that, if your membership status is Gold, Platinum or Diamond and you’re a community builder hoping to grow your local community, you have the ability to contact unverified Stitch members -- and they will be able to respond to you.
+Having said that, if you are a Full member hoping to grow your local community, you have the ability to contact unverified Stitch members -- and they will be able to respond to you.

-This feature for Gold and above members gives you the power to welcome unverified members to Stitch, encourage them to get verified and invite them to come to events and activities.
+This feature for Full members gives you the power to welcome unverified members to Stitch, encourage them to get verified and invite them to come to events and activities.
 You can even give them your member invite code to give them a discount on their Stitch membership, making a Stitch membership even more appealing to them (and earning you more Membership Points in the process).

 New members often feel intimidated when first joining Stitch.
 A personal invitation to join a group, activity, or even just a simple hello from an existing member does wonders boost their confidence and alleviate some of their fear in getting verified and joining the community.

-Having said that, please be use the feature wisely.
+Having said that, please use the feature wisely.

 When communicating with unverified members, remember that this means they haven't yet gone through Stitch's verification and security process.
 While most unverified people are real and authentic people who have joined Stitch with the best of intentions, until they have been verified there is a possibility that some profiles are not real.
 That’s why our verification process is so important.